 To protect against the fiduciary liability for a poor performing default investment, plan sponsors historically selected a low-risk investment as the plan’s default investment.
 Congress became concerned with this approach.
 Why?
 These investments are not always suitable for long-term investing.
 Due to the increasing popularity of automatic enrollment, more and more participant assets are landing in the default fund and staying there long-term.
 To encourage plan sponsors to select a default investment more appropriate for long-term savings and provide fiduciary relief with respect to selecting default investments, Congress created the QDIA safe harbor.

 If an investment meets the QDIA requirements, the default investment is deemed to be a prudent investment.
 Consequently, the plan sponsor will be relieved of fiduciary liability for the performance of the default investment.

 In addition to providing fiduciary protections for plan sponsors, QDIAs can result in improved outcomes for participants who default into a QDIA.

-The target date fund (TDF) QDIA option, for example, contains an underlying mix of investments that are diversified and automatically adjusted on behalf of the investor to become more conservative as the selected target retirement date approaches.
-Managed accounts are also adjusted over time to align with the investment objectives set by the investor.
-Investments like these offer participants a one-stop shop to obtain the benefits of professional portfolio management, rather than having to rely on themselves to research and select investment options appropriate for their age, risk tolerance, and retirement income goals – as well as remembering to monitor and rebalance their account periodically.
+The target date fund (TDF) QDIA option, for example, contains an underlying mix of investments.
+These are diversified and automatically adjusted on behalf of the investor to become more conservative as the selected target retirement date approaches.
+Managed accounts adjust over time to align with the investment objectives set by the investor.
+Investments like these offer participants a one-stop shop to obtain the benefits of professional portfolio management.
+Therefore, they don’t have to rely on themselves to research and select investment options appropriate for their age, risk tolerance, and retirement income goals.
+Even more, they won’t have to remember to monitor and rebalance their account periodically.